 apply plugin: 'com.android.application'

-Once your project is built, you can start using greenDAO in your Android project.
+Once you have defined at least one entity and built your project, you can start using greenDAO in your Android project.

 The following core classes are the essential interface to greenDAO: